caioraduy/F-score-calculating/README.md

 # F-score-calculating
 This the code for calculating the F-score of Tools for process drift detection.
 The structure of the program is divided by:
-1. F_score_Calcultor (main): funcions needed and the main code for calculating the F-score
+1. : funcions needed and the main code for calculating the F-score
 2. DATA: this file files was data for testing the program -data/data_5k-> Event logs with 5000 and 9 sudden drifts from "" -data/data_5k_teste-> sample from data_5k